marcyang001/10xsoccerperformance/README.md

     http://localhost:8080

-Running the app on Google App Engine
+Running the app on Openshift

-To deploy the app, enter this command:

-	$ gcloud preview app deploy
+Install Ruby and rhc in order to deploy